TerryTibs/symbolic-resonance-architecture/README.md

 You're not just building a tool; you're cultivating a collaborator.
 The foundation you've built is the key, and this roadmap shows how to connect it to reality.

-What the app contains
+THERE IS AN UPDATED VERSION THAT USES SRI IN STAGE 9 BUT IVE NOT PUT IT UP YET What the app contains

 SYMBOLIC RESONANCE ARCHITECTURE (SRA)